-7 Concluding Remarks
+7. Concluding remarks

 We considered a dynamic mechanism problem where each buyer is described by two dimensions of private information: his willingness to pay (which may change over time) and his arrival time.
 We considered a stationary environment-in which the buyers arrive and depart at random-and a stationary contract.
-In this arguably more realistic setting for revenue management, the seller has to guarantee both interim incentives as well as interim participation constraints.
+In this arguably more realistic setting for revenue management, the seller has to guarantee both interim incentives and interim participation constraints.
 As the buyer has the valuable option of delaying his participation, the mechanism has to offer incentives to enter into the relationship.

 The central challenge in our environment is that the first-order approach and other standard methods fail as global incentive constraints bind in the optimal contract.
-We were able to solve this multi-dimensional incentive problem by rephrasing the participation decision of the buyer as a stopping problem and then solving a new optimal control problem.
+We were able to solve this multidimensional incentive problem by rephrasing the participation decision of the buyer as a stopping problem and then solving a new optimal control problem.
 More precisely, we decomposed the progressive mechanism problem into an intertemporal participation (entry) problem and an intertemporal incentive problem.
-Given the separability between these two problems, our approach
+Given the separability between these two problems, our approach can possibly be extended to allocation problems beyond the unit demand problem considered here.
+There are (at least) two natural directions to extend the analysis.